Allan Lockheed

 Allan Haines Lockheed (né Allan Haines Loughead; January 20, 1889 – May 26, 1969) was an American aviation engineer and businessman.
 He formed the Alco Hydro-Aeroplane Company along with his brother, Malcolm Loughead, which became Lockheed Corporation.

-Loughead legally changed his name in 1934 to Allan Lockheed, the phonetic spelling of his family name, to avoid spelling confusion.
-He went on to form two other aircraft manufacturing companies in the 1930s, both of which were unsuccessful.
-After World War II, he continued his career as a real estate salesman while occasionally serving as an aviation consultant.
-Allan Lockheed kept an informal relationship with the Lockheed Aircraft Corporation until his death in 1969 in Tucson, Arizona.
+Loughead changed his name during 1934 to Allan Lockheed, the phonetic spelling of his family name, to avoid spelling confusion.
+He went on to begin two other aircraft manufacturing companies in the 1930s.
+He focused on real estate between the 1940s to 1960s.